 This is a common one for kids because they haven’t yet developed the emotional intelligence to understand the differences between facts, thoughts, and feelings.

-So because the boy who did bad on his test feels stupid – to him he is stupid.
-He isn’t able to accept that this is a feeling but that there is also plenty of facts that show he’s a smart boy – like previous good grades.
+So, because the boy who did poorly on his test feels stupid—to him, he is stupid.
+He isn’t able to accept that this is a feeling but that there are also plenty of facts that show he’s a smart boy—like previous good grades.

 Using “Should” Too Often